In a first, Kolkata gets boat library | Entertainment

-A children's library on a boatwas launched in Kolkata on Republic Day, a first of a kindinitiative.
+The West Bengal TransportCorporation in collaboration with a heritage book store herehas launched a children's library on a boat, the first of itskind initiative, an official said.

-Children will be able to choose from a selection of500 titles in English and Bengali on the Young Readers' BoatLibrary, an official said on Tuesday.
+The idea behind the boat library is that one can readbooks while appreciating the beauty of Kolkata, cruising onthe Hooghly river, he said.

-The idea behind the boat library is that one can readsome good collection of books while appreciating the beauty ofKolkata, cruising on the Hooghly, he said.
+Children will be able to choose from a selection of500 titles in English and Bengali on the Young Readers' BoatLibrary.

 ''The boat library would take people on a three-hour-long trip,'' the official said.

-The trip will start at Millenium Park and the boatwill travel all the way to Belur Math jetty and return, hesaid.
+The trip will start at Millenium Park, and the boatwill travel to Belur Math jetty and return, he said.

 The boat has a free wifi facility as well.